practicingruby/unreleased-manuscripts/nicholas/modeling.md

 # Modeling in Color

+## Next

+- [ ] flesh out descriptions of archetypes
+- [ ] interweave the example domain "Transplant Management" into the notes below.
+- [ ] add sequence diagrams

 ## To-do items

 Your deliverables (modeling benefits, list of strategies + related examples, informal overview of project)